 I would boldly announce that I was going to write fiction, but I soon realized I would have a difficult time supporting myself.
 In an effort towards sustainability, I began to write copy for others and what started as a way to “pay the bills” quickly developed into a passion for helping others to find their voice.
 I realized that learning about the different industries and topics gave me the same rush as completing the challenges and now I write about everything from IT to nautical stripes.

-I still write fiction and my 50 challenges will soon become a book; but when I’m not hunched over my keyboard, I love to cook, run marathons, practice yoga, dance hip-hop, and I spend every other spare moment outside.
+I still write fiction and my 50 challenges will soon become a book; but when I’m not hunched over my keyboard, I love to cook, run, practice yoga, dance, rock climb, and I spend every other spare moment outside.